EBZebra/docs/edge/source/guide/setup.md

 **WARNING: Free-form text fields such as 'username' and 'password' can accept alpha-numeric characters only.
 Entering non-text characters (< > \ / " ') in these fields (except in a URL field) will corrupt the Config.xml file**.

-**If on-device access to runtime settings is desired after you've set your start page (for example, to experiement with various settings before deployment), set the SettingsButtonEnabled parameter to 'Enable'** (as below).
+**If on-device access to runtime settings is desired after you've set your start page (for example, to experiment with various settings before deployment), set the SettingsButtonEnabled parameter to 'Enable'** (as below).
 This will cause a Settings button to appear in the UI at all times.
 Passwords also can be set here, if desired.

 ![img](images/OndeviceConfig/On-device_config_03.png)